 Shaping the Future of Supercomputing

-The ALCF is advancing the use HPC and AI for science through contributions to standards groups, conferences and strategic partnerships with industry leaders.
+The ALCF is advancing the use HPC and AI for science through contributions to standards groups, conferences, and strategic partnerships with industry leaders.

 ALCF’s Nevin Liber provides an update on standardization and performance portability efforts with C++, SYCL, and Kokkos at the 2024 Exascale Computing Project Industry and Agency Council Meeting at Argonne National Laboratory.